gruntjs/grunt-docs/grunt.file.md

 ### grunt.file.fileMapping
 Build a files object suitable for use as a multi task "files" object.
 For each source file matched by a specified pattern, join that file path to the specified `destBase`.
 This file path may be flattened or renamed, depending on the options specified.
 See the `grunt.file.expand` method documentation for an explanation of how the `patterns` and `options` arguments may be specified.

-Also, see the [[Configuring tasks]] guide for more information on configuring multi tasks.

 ```js
 grunt.file.fileMapping(patterns, destBase [, options])
 ```